 NEW Water's Environmental Programs Division aims to tackle challenges of nutrient discharge into the Bay of Green Bay.
 As a “point source,” NEW Water is among the wastewater utilities which will face stricter environmental regulations on phosphorus discharge into receiving waters.
-NEW Water has been employing business case analyses to search for the most economical and effective approach to meet these new requirements, in lieu of spending over $100 million to build a new facility that would remove less than 3% of the overall phosphorus in the Bay.
+NEW Water has been employing business case analyses to search for the most economical and effective approach to meet these new requirements, in lieu of spending over $100 million to implement facility upgrades, that would remove less than 3% of the overall phosphorus in the Bay.

 Wisconsin is a leader in the nation in harnessing Adaptive Management (AM) as a community-wide approach to nutrient discharge, and NEW Water is no exception.
 NEW Water has fostered partnerships with government, business, industry, and academia to tackle the problem.